TheGag96/individual-color-variation/README.md

 * `Hijack_HallOfFame.s` - Hijacks functions in [overlay 86](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/Misc/086_HallOfFamePokemonEntry.c#L584) and [overlay 87](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/Misc/087_HallOfFamePC.c#L825) that are about to call `Call_LoadFromNARC_RLCN` to load Pokémon palettes during viewing the Hall of Fame (actual location and in the PC, respectively).
 Sets `0x020501FC` to `0xFA3E` so it can be read down the call chain by `Hijack_PaletteUpload.s`.

 * `Hijack_PaletteUpload.s` - Hijacks in a common function that uploads palettes to the palette RAM.
 Checks if `0x020501FC` was set to `0xFA3E` earlier in the call chain - if so, loads the personality value at `0x02050200`, calls the code at `hueshift.c`, then resets `0x020501FC` to `0`.

+* `Hijack_EggHatching.s` - Hijacks in overlay 119, right before a [function call](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/Misc/119_EggHatch.c#L505) to load the palette for the egg hatching animation.
+Sets `0x020501FC` to `0x0E66` to be read further down the call chain by `Hijack_AnimPal.s`.

+* `Hijack_AnimPal.s` - Hijacks a common function related to loading palettes (unsure of its exact purpose), just before uploading to palette RAM occurs.
+Checks if `0x020501FC` was set to `0x0E66` earlier in the call chain - if so, loads the personality value at `0x02050200`, calls the code at `hueshift.c`, then resets `0x020501FC` to `0`.

 ## Credits